 21. Turn Left.
 4 ½ jelly babies.
 This one could have placed in my top-15 if not for being weighed down by the baggage of Davies’ previous lemons, especially The Runaway Bride and Partners in Crime, and also the gaping plot hole that if the Doctor died at the start of season three, the world would have retroactively ended in 79 AD since he doesn’t go back to Pompeii and stop the Pyrovile.
 For the most part Davies manages to pull off a compelling time-warp scenario in which Donna replays her life without ever meeting the Doctor, with catastrophic results for the world.
 There’s great drama here: the Italian family being taken off to a “labor camp”, and Donna’s life as a refugee.
 The return of Rose is handled surprisingly well (since she doesn’t meet the Doctor, thus remaining true to the series-two finale), and Catherine Tate puts in a hell of a performance as she sacrifices herself to turn left and get the world back on track.

 22. The Haunting of Villa Diodati.
 4 ½ jelly babies.
-The best story of the Whitaker era (to date) is a brilliant twist on Frankenstein, and does for Cybermen what Dalek did for Daleks, making them feel like a real threat in a way we haven’t seen since season two.
+The best story of the Whitaker era is a brilliant twist on Frankenstein, and does for Cybermen what Dalek did for Daleks, making them feel like a real threat in a way we haven’t seen since season two.
 (Season eight showed promise with Dark Water until Death in Heaven dropped the ball).
 The Doctor and her companions are trapped inside the house of Lord Byron in 1816, which has become a labyrinth that won’t let them leave.
 Skeletal hands crawl out of paintings, ghostly figures appear throughout the house, and a Lone Cyberman is at the root of it all.
 One of the best scenes — not only of this episode but of the entire new series — is when Mary Shelley (whose Frankenstein will be published two years later) appeals to Lone Cyberman’s humanity, calling him a “modern Prometheus”.
 She almost reaches him, but he attacks her in rage, boasting with savage relish that he killed his own children and slit their throats.
 This cruelly intelligent Cyberman exudes more threat an army of them.
 For the first time ever, the Thirteenth Doctor loses at the end of a story: she saves Percy Shelley from death, but must relinquish the Cyberium to the Cyberman when he threatens to destroy the Earth.

 23. Flatline.
 4 ½ jelly babies.
 This is what Fear Her aspired to be.
 It rapes the TARDIS by shrinking its outer dimensions and leaving the Doctor trapped inside.
 This leaves Clara to assume the his role (which she does explicitly: Rose’s such role in Fear Her was implied) and save the day.
 The story serves as a meta-commentary on what it means to be the Doctor and make difficult decisions.
 As he says at the end, smothering the wind in Clara’s sails: “You were an excellent Doctor, Clara, and goodness had nothing to do with it.”
 The two-dimensional aliens are downright terrorizing, even when they manifest in jittering 3D, for being so outside our frame of reference.
 They kill people (and there are serious body counts here) by reducing them to obscene “pictures” on a wall — a diagram of a nervous system here, a network of skin cells there.